 Follow @DailyJS on Twitter.

-Six Revisions was propelled in February 2008 by expert web engineer/planner Jacob Gube, who is presently the main manager of the webpage.
+Six Revisions was propelled in February 2008 by expert web engineer/planner Jacob Gube, who is the main manager of the webpage at present.

-This site has constructed a colossal fan base by distributed incalculable posts that offer profound bits of knowledge into web outlining and advancement.
+This site has constructed a colossal fan base by distributing incalculable posts that offer profound bits of knowledge into web outlining and advancement.
 It consistently distributes viable and helpful articles for architects and web engineers.
-Along these lines, if web advancement intrigues you, don’t avoid this one!
+Along these lines, if web advancement intrigues you, do not avoid this one!

 Follow @sixrevisions on Twitter.